 Apart from general grooming and brushing, it’s vital also to remember to groom your pet’s nails, ears, and eyes.
 Starting with their paws, you’ll need to make sure that their nails are kept short and well trimmed back.

 Secondly, watch out for eye staining problems!
-Poodles are quite prone to watery eyes which stains their fur reddish-brown.
+Poodles are quite prone to runny eyes which stains their fur reddish-brown.
 So, many Cavoodles also get these stained-eye problems.
 To prevent this from happening you should clean your pup’s eyes with tear stain remover wipes often.

 Lastly, these pups need to have their ears cleaned and checked on a regular basis.
 Dog’s with big, long, floppy ears are very often more prone to ear infections.
 In fact, Poodles have sensitive ears and are at risk of developing ear infections.

 Since your hybrid is going to be a relatively “fluffy” dog, make sure the fur around and in their ears are well trimmed.

 What Kind Of Home Grooming Tools Do I Need?